 2. We offer a ‘hub and spoke’ style of learning meaning your hub will offer you relevant experience within that field but also link into other departments.
 This means that if you have a placement on a surgical ward you will may be offered the opportunity to work with the pain team or the colorectal specialist nurses

 3. Library access - we encourage all students to register with our Health Library, this gives you access to a wide variety of resources in the South West area.
-There is a wide selection of books and periodicals, access to computers, photocopier.
+There is a wide selection of books and periodicals, access to computers and a photocopier.
 It is available to access 24 hours a day.
 The team are a very useful resource and will help you with research enquiries if needed.

 4. IT access for all learners – we can set this up for you to access the Trust Intranet which has a wide variety of resources.